humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 The hard part will be the team and workflow transformation.
 Everything about collaboration will change in a world where AI writes 99% of our code.

-And I belive pretty strongly that if you don't figure this out, you're gonna get lapped by someone who did.
+And I believe pretty strongly that if you don't figure this out, you're gonna get lapped by someone who did.

 ### okay so clearly you have something to sell me